UBC-MDS/522_group_36/README.md

 ### Clean up

-1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal
+1. To shut down the container and clean up the resources, type `Cntrl` + `C` in the terminal where you launched the container, and then type `docker compose rm`

 ## Developer notes